Hyilix/Homework3_IOCLA/README.md

 ----------------                     ----------------                     ----------------                     ----------------

 Eventually, all values will be assigned correctly, and the last maximum will be the minimum.
-The address of this node will be the return value
+The address of this node will be the return value (1 in this example).
 ```

 Now there is no need to search for the shortest node again at the end or store the address untill the end of the sort.